 Chester Law

-Director of Photography alumnus of Kyoto Filmmakers Lab by Toei Studios, Shochiku Studios, and the Tokyo International Film Festival (TIFF).
+Cinematographer alumnus of Kyoto Filmmakers Lab by Toei Studios, Shochiku Studios, and the Tokyo International Film Festival (TIFF).

 My films have screened at various international film festivals, including Short Shorts Film Festival in Tokyo.